TITLE 8: AGRICULTURE AND ANIMALS

 b) Grain Bank

-1) Grain deposited for grain bank purposes shall be accounted for on a separate record, with such record containing the same informational requirements as a non-negotiable warehouse receipt, or on a non-negotiable warehouse receipt listing each lot of grain deposited and withdrawn showing a net balance.
+1) Grain deposited for grain bank purposes shall be accounted for on a separate record containing the same informational requirements as a non-negotiable warehouse receipt, or on a non-negotiable warehouse receipt listing each lot of grain deposited and withdrawn, showing a net balance.

-3) No deposit shall be recorded which would increase the balance of the grain in the grain bank to an amount which would exceed the original net bushels on the face of the non-negotiable warehouse receipt.
+3) No deposit shall be recorded that would increase the balance of the grain in the grain bank to an amount that would exceed the original net bushels on the face of the non-negotiable warehouse receipt.

 c) Posting Bin Chart and Diagram